Creamy, cold weather magic

 - ⅛ tsp cayenne pepper (optional)

-- A drizzle of oil (olive oil, garlic-infused olive oil, or truffle oil are all lovely), to taste
+- A drizzle of oil: Olive oil, garlic-infused olive oil, chili oil, truffle oil, or herb oil

 Instructions

-- Transfer the soup back to the stove and set it to medium heat.
+- Adjust Consistency: Place the blended soup back on the stove over medium heat.
 Allow to simmer until it has reached your desired level of thickness.
-Taste for salt and adjust if necessary.
+If it becomes too thick, add more broth a little at a time.
+Taste and adjust seasoning as needed.

 Notes